samjulien/blog/_posts/2017-12-20-developing-npm-packages.markdown

 ---
 layout: post
 title: "Developing and Publishing an NPM Package"
+metatitle: "Learn How to Develop and Publish an NPM Package"
 description: "Learn, through a practical tutorial, what tools we can leverage to develop and publish high-quality NPM packages."
+metadescription: "Check out this NPM developer's practical tutorial.
+Learn what tools we can leverage to develop and publish high-quality NPM packages."
 date: "2017-12-20 08:30"
 design:
   bg_color: "#1D4E69"